open-component-model/ocm/docs/README.md

 mechanism for the implementation of the access methods, based on the type information stored along with the artefact description in the component version.

-The go language binding for the Open Component Model provided by this project provides exactly such an extensible implementation frame and a generic transport functionality based on this mechanism.
+This project contains a Go language binding for the Open Component Model, which exactly provides such an extensible implementation frame and a generic transport functionality based on this mechanism.

 Further, the description provides the possibility to add signatures, to